belennlopezvega/surfs_up/README.md

 * The biggest difference can be seen in the minimum temperature difference.
 June's minimum is at 64 degrees, whereas December's minimum is at 56 degrees.

+#### June Temperature Statistics

 ![This is an image](https://github.com/belennlopezvega/surfs_up/blob/main/images/june_temp.png)

+#### December Temperature Statistics

 ![This is an image](https://github.com/belennlopezvega/surfs_up/blob/main/images/december_temp.png)

 ## Summary

 Altogether, between June and December there aren't extreme differences in temperature.
 Weather seems to stay pretty leveled which should help us secure the investor.

+#### Additional Queries
 To further give W. Avy supporting evidence of a trusty investment, we can run a query to see humidity levels in June and December to see if that has much of a difference.
 In addition to that, another insightful query can be wind patterns to see what months are the windiest considering that had a huge impact on how many surfers will be out on average in June and December.